bwarren2/voting_2016/slides/content/slides-1.0/wi.md

 ## What Happened There?

 Interestingly, there was extensive 3rd party voting in the Other Metro counties, which made the biggest difference in Clinton's outcomes.
-(Clinton needed to lose roughyl 200K votes compared to the Obama 2012 total, and half of that came from the Other Metro category.)
+(Clinton needed to lose roughly 200K votes compared to the Obama 2012 total, and half of that came from the Other Metro category.)
 There are several possible stories here, considering that Libertarian (and Republican governor) Gary Johnson took 100K of the 3rd party vote and Jill Stein took only 31K:

  1. Did 2012 Democrats pull the lever for the Libertarian in 2016?
  + Did those voters stay home while some Republicans protest-voted and new voters came in to replace the 2012 Republicans in voting for Trump?